Evande1/indecisive-foodies/README.md

 # Indecisive-foodies
 Orbital 2022

-## NUS ORBITAL 2022 - Milestone 1
+## Introduction

-## Proposed Level of Achievement:
+### Proposed Level of Achievement:

 **Project Apollo**

-## Motivation:
+### Motivation:

 We have very indecisive friends who take a long time to decide on what to eat.
 As such, a lot of time is wasted on this and we hope that we can create something to solve this problem.
 Often, students suffer from analysis paralysis in all sorts of decisions.
 We want to decrease the number of decisions that students need to make especially on food choices so they can focus on the more important stuff.

-## User Stories:
+### User Stories:

 - As a user, I want to easily get a randomly selected food choice.
 - As a user, I want to categorise my food choices.
 - As a user, I want to insert my own food choices and categorise them.
 - As a user, I want to navigate around the application easily and intuitively.
-- a user, I want this application to be convenient and be able to use it through a telegram bot.
+- As a user, I want this application to be convenient and be able to use it through a telegram bot.
-- a user, I want to automatically pick the next 7 days of food and save it in my calendar.
+- As a user, I want to automatically pick the next few days worth and save it in my calendar.

-## Scope of Project:
+### Scope of Project:

 The web app allows users to pick a randomly selected food based on the category.

+## System Design

-## Features:
+### Core Features:

-Random Generator with a button to start the selection and a dropdown menu for users to select the category Form for users to enter the name of the food and choose the category of the entered food.
+* Random Generator with a button to start the selection and a dropdown menu for users to select the category
+* Form for users to enter the name of the food and choose the category of the entered food.
-Database: Store all food items and users
+* Database: Store all food items and users.

+### Additional features:

+* Calendar.
+Instead of needing to open the application and select a food every meal, the user is able to select meals for the next 3 days.
+By pressing generate next 3 days, users are able to view meals for the next 3 days.

+* Telegram API.
+Able to use the Telegram Bot to retrieve a random food choice from specified meal.

+* Login / Register Feature.
+A login feature was created to provide users with a personalised food planning experience.
+Users can create accounts by pressing the register tab and filling up the relevant data.
+To ensure users data are safe, passwords are hashed using bcrypt and their personalised data are only accessible if they have a valid JWT token.

-## Tech Stack:
+### Tech Stack:

 1. ReactJS (Frontend)
 2. Formik
 3. Express + Node.js (Backend)
 4. MongoDB
-5. Telegraf (Telegram Bot API, JS library) (Optional)
+5. Telegraf (Telegram Bot API, JS library)
-6. Calendar API

-## Special features:

-Calendar list for a week
-Instead of needing to open the application and select a food every meal, the user is able to select their 3 meals for the next 7 days and save it on google calendar.
-Telegram API
-Able to use the Telegram Bot to retrieve a random food choice

 Development Plan:
 Initial design for poster and videos ( Week 1)